Borf/TicketBot/UserDoc/index.md

 ## Ticket Discussion

 Certain tickets can need some discussion.
 In that case, keep the discussion on a thread on the ticket.

+## Ticket Details

+All tickets get a button to show the details for a ticket.
+The details include the longer description and the state history (when tickets got reported, approved etc).
+It will also show the response from the devs once something has been fixed